Cyang18/Distributed-System-Song-Recommended/ToGetData/Readme.md

 2. Tested you can connect to your API

-Run Toptracks.js first to make sure that you have access to your account.
-Then run getting personal recommendation.js
+Run Toptracks.js first to make sure that you have access to your account, and your tracks id.
+Then run extractingPersonalrec.js